-Earlier this week, University Federal Credit Union (University FCU) raised the rate on its 60-month Certificate (2.50% APY).
-The minimum opening deposit is $1k, with no stated balance cap.
+University Federal Credit Union (University FCU) is currently offering competitive long-term CDs, including a 48-month CD (3.30% APY) and 60-month CD (3.51% APY).
+The minimum opening deposit is $500, with no stated balance cap.

-As stated in University FCU’s Disclosures page, the Early Withdrawal Penalty reads as follows:
+As stated in University FCU’s Disclosures page, the Early Withdrawal Penalty, which applies to all three types of CDs, reads as follows:

 If there are withdrawals from a certificate prior to the maturity date, the account holder

 shall forfeit one hundred and eighty (180) days dividend on certificate maturities of more

 than 12 months (or such lesser amount as may hereafter be required by applicable laws

 or regulations) on the amount withdrawn at the rate being paid in the account, regardless

 of the length of time the funds withdrawn have remained in the account.